openpharma/visR/README.md

 ## Example

-This is a basic example to demonstrate how to plot using the api a time to event analysis.
+This is a basic example to demonstrate how the API can be used to add layers to a visualisation.
+In this example a time to event analysis.
+The example calculates stratified Kaplan-Meier by treatment and then plots.
+Additional functions can be used to add uncertainty intervals, censoring information and a risk table.

 ``` r
 library(visR)